 The Tate Modern, London

-The Tate Modern’s most definable and immediate feature when I visited was the long Shibboleth titled crack in the floor of the Turbine Hall.
+The Tate Modern’s most definable feature when I visited was the long Shibboleth titled crack in the floor of the Turbine Hall.
 Art?
 I guess.
 Interesting and original?
 Definitely.
 It changes every six months, meaning something new to gawk at each time you visit.
-In terms of the actual collections, they are nothing short of excellent.
-To give an example of how much I enjoyed the Tate Modern, my friend Ian who accompanied me, an Art enthusiast himself, became deeply agitated at the time I spent inching around.
-If in London do not miss it.
+The collections themselves won’t be to everyone’s tastes (it’s often been said that a brick can get in the Tate) but in my opinion they are mostly excellent.
+If in London why not wander in?
+It’s free.

 .